vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 SISUK RCC HRA-also called Bālakrochra by Sankha Likhita and Pādakrochra by Devala and Prāyascittamuktavali (folio 10 a) and is the same as Laghu-krcchra,351 It lasts for four days, eating once only in the day, eating once only by night, eating food got without asking for it only once on one day and fast on one day.
 Vide Vas.
 23,43 (q. by Haradatta on Gaut.
 26.5), Baud.
 Dh, S. II.
 1. 92.
 Yāj.
 III.
 318.

-ŠIŚU-CĀNDRĀYAN A-Manu XI, 219, Baud.
+ŚIŚU-CĀNDRĀYAN A-Manu XI, 219, Baud.
 Dh.
 S. IV.
 5.19, Agnipurāna 171.5 state that when a brāhmana eats (for a month) four mouthfuls in the morning and four after sun-set, that is Sisu-cāndrāyana (cāndrāyaṇa for boys, old men &c.).

 STTAKROCHRA-This is the reverse of Taptakrochra, as here all the articles are to be taken when they are cold 351a and not hot (as in Tapta-krcchra ).
 Vide Visnu Dh, S. 46.12, Agni purāna 171.
 7 and Mit. on Yāj.
 III.
 317. According to Visnu quoted by Pr.
 Sāra (p.
 185) and Madana-pārijāta (p.
 736) this is a penance for 10 days (and not for twelve days as the Mit. states), viz. cold water, cold milk and cold ghee are drunk three days each and there is a total fast for one day.